vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Design 1: Home Assistant buttons

-This design use the six created helper toggles which operate as buttons, and they are placed with multiple horizontal and vertical stacks on the right position in the same layout as the original Orcon remote.
+This design uses the six created helper toggles which operate as buttons, and they are placed with multiple horizontal and vertical stacks in the right position in the same layout as the original Orcon remote.

 ![Home Assistant buttons](orcon_images/home_assistant_orcon_remote_d1.jpg)